AcademySoftwareFoundation/rez/wiki/pages/Package-Definition-Guide.md

   * False (the default): Run the test only on one variant (ie the variant you get by default when the test env is resolved).
 This is useful for tests like linting, where variants may be irrelevant.
-  * A dict containing a "requires" field.
+  * A dict.
 This is a variant selection mechanism.
 In the example above, the "maya_CI" test will run only on those variants that directly require `maya` (or a package within this range, eg `maya-2019`).
-(TODO add a "testing" page to the wiki, and link to it from here).
+Note that "requires" is the only filter type currently available.

 ### tools
 *List of string*